daniellockyer/sshh/README.md

 * unable to use subdomain because it can expose the IP
 * `.ssh/config` doesn't support grouping of servers

-## Installation

-For now:

-(You will need the Rust compiler installed)

-1. Clone the repository and build using `cargo build --release`
-1. Install using `cargo install --path .`

-I am working on releasing binaries/packages.

 ## Usage

 ```bash